galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

 ## tf.Variable undefined shape & validation

-In this part of the article I just want to highlight a not widely used behavior of the `tf.Variable` object: the possibility of creating a `tf.Variable` wihtout specifying its shape.
+In this part of the article, I just want to highlight a not widely used behavior of the `tf.Variable` object: the possibility of creating a `tf.Variable` without specifying its shape.

 The `tf.Variable` [documentation](https://www.tensorflow.org/api_docs/python/tf/Variable?hl=en) mentions the `validate_shape` parameter only twice: